openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/ldp_vp.json}}

 Note: the VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the client id of the verifier.
-This allows the verifier to detect replay of a presentation as recommened in (#preventing-replay).
+This allows the verifier to detect replay of a presentation as recommended in (#preventing-replay).

 ## AnonCreds

 AnonCreds is a credential format defined as part of the Hyperledger Indy project [@Hyperledger.Indy].

-To be able to request AnonCreds, there needs to be a set of identifiers for Verifiable Credentials, Verifiable Pesentations ("proofs" in Indy terminology) and crypto schemes.
+To be able to request AnonCreds, there needs to be a set of identifiers for Verifiable Credentials, Verifiable Presentations ("proofs" in Indy terminology) and crypto schemes.
 For the purpose of this example, the following identifiers are used:

 * `ac_vc`: designates a credential in AnonCreds format.
 * `ac_vp`: designates a presentation in AnonCreds format.